1972 Houston Astros season: Performance overview

-After hitting 22 home runs and collecting 55 stolen bases, Cedeño became the second entrant into the 20 home runs—50 stolen bases club in major league annals, succeeding Lou Brock in 1967.
-Cedeño also led the major leagues in doubles (39) a second consecutive year, the first Astro to lead in more than one season.
+Cedeño also led the major leagues in doubles (39) (Note: Tied with Willie Montañez of the Philadelphia Phillies.) a second consecutive year, the first Astro to lead in more than one season.

-Following the season, third baseman Doug Rader was recognized with his third career Gold Glove Award, while Cedeño was likewise recognized for his defense in the outfield.
+Following the season, third baseman Doug Rader was recognized with his third Gold Glove Award, while Cedeño was likewise recognized for his defense in the outfield.
 Rader became the first Astro to win a third Gold Glove.
-Cedeño became teh first Astro to win the award for the outfield.
+Cedeño became the first Astro to win the award for an outfielder.
 Also, this was the first time in which multiple Astros players won this award.